pvoulgaris9398/azure-samples/Azure Monitor and Application Insights/doc/readme.md

 # Monitoring and Logging Solutions in Azure

+## TODO

+- Review the metrics creation, etc. on `Application Insights`

 ## Azure Monitor

 - Is a well-known, free monitoring tool for infrastructure services